nyfrk/S4ModApi/README.md

+## Acknowledgments

+Special thanks to the following contributors.
+Without their work this project would not be as far as it is today.

+- [**MuffinMario**](https://github.com/MuffinMario) for the creation of [s4.muffinmar.io](https://s4.muffinmar.io/scripts/) and the reversal / documentation of the Lua interface including all function names, their parameters and many enumerations.
+- [**Viciten**](https://github.com/Viciten) for the support of [alpha blended bitmaps](https://github.com/nyfrk/S4ModApi/commit/134d532b83d201f43f18b699d877021f512411d3).

 ## License

 The project is licensed under the GNU Lesser General Public License v3 (LGPL v3).
 See [LICENSE](LICENSE.md) for details.